 Wayward Sons: Frodaity can do this to anyone.
 She's used it to make people pass out from lust (directed at her), and caused sadness in a couple of enemies so they couldn't fight back (though that was a staged fight).

 The Force power known as Battle Meditation works by bolstering the confidence, courage, and such of the practitioner's allies while at the same time sapping the enemy's will to fight and causing despair and a huge morale drop.
-It's a very difficult and complicated power, and is very rare; users include Oppo Rancisis and Bastila Shan.
+It's a very difficult and complicated power, and is very rare; users include Oppo Rancisis, Bastila Shan, and Lord Kaan.

 At least four Touhou characters are known to directly manipulate emotions.
 The Prismriver Sisters do so through Magic Music: Lunasa induces depression, Merlin induces manic delight, and Lyrica neutralizes feelings altogether.
 Meanwhile, in former Hell, there lives a Green-Eyed Monster who can inflict her jealousy on others (and frequently does, since she can't travel freely and is mad with envy for those who can, driving her to attack them).